View Categories

 MGNREGA: Bridging Employment Gaps and Its Alignment with Directive Principles of State Policy

-• The Mahatma Gandhi National Rural Employment Guarantee Act, earlier known as the National Rural Employment Guarantee Act was passed on 7th September 2005 to augment employment generation and social security in India.
+• The Mahatma Gandhi National Rural Employment Guarantee Act, formerly known as the National Rural Employment Guarantee Act, was enacted on September 7, 2005, to boost employment generation and social security in India.

 • It covers all districts of India except the ones with 100% urban population.